andreamunafo/deeprl-tennis/report.md

 ## Future Work

-Implementing a prioritized experience replay can improve stability making it possible to train with less episodes.
+Implementing a prioritized experience replay could improve stability making it possible to train with less episodes.
 Not much hyperparameter tuning has been done.
 There is certainly some work that can be done here to improve it.
 Alternative methods to MADDPG could be implemented and their performance compared.
 For example, comparing results with DDPG using a critic per agent could be interesting.
 Alternatives, such as [Proximal Policy Optimization (PPO)](https://openai.com/blog/openai-baselines-ppo/#ppo), which strikes a balance between ease of implementation, sample complexity, and ease of tuning, could also be used.